cdurf1/cdurf1.github.io/Config_and_using_HSM_6_0.md

 - **An Agent:** A Lustre client that runs an instance of Copytool to transfer certain files between the Lustre file system and the archive, and deletes from the Lustre file system those files that have been archived.
 There can be one instance of Copytool per agent.
 - **A POSIX Copytool:** This is a reference implementation included in Lustre 2.5 and later.
 The copytool actually performs the data transfer between the file system and the archive.
 - **The HSM Coordinator:** The HSM Coordinator gathers all archive requests and dispatches them to Agents.
 The HSM Coordinator thread coordinates HSM activities.
 (Some documents refer to this as the MDT Coordinator.)
 - **The Robinhood policy engine:** Robinhood enables full automation of HSM activities.
-Robinhood lets an create file archiving policies based on the file class, as defined by file size, path, owner, age, extended attributes (xattrs), least-recently used, and other criteria.
+Robinhood lets an administrator create file archiving policies based on the file class, as defined by file size, path, owner, age, extended attributes (xattrs), least-recently used, and other criteria.
 Multiple rules can be combined with Boolean operators.
 After copying files to archive, automatic file system purging can be set to occur based on the amount the percentage of consumed file system capacity, file classes, etc. Robinhood can also be used to generate reports, and create packages.

 **Note:** Robinhood is *not necessary to provide basic HSM capabilities* and this HSM framework as installed does not define Robinhood policies.
 Note that the Robinhood policy engine server requires a supported RDBMS.